Gigaspaces/xap-docs/site/content/release_notes/121whats-new.markdown

 ## Get Jetty port within your application

-Web applications which need to know which port their running on can now get it directly from the context properties.
+Web applications which need to know which port they're running on can now get it directly from the context properties.

 {{<infosign>}} More information coming soon.